programminghistorian/ph-submissions/en/drafts/originals/image-classification-neural-networks.md

 # Conclusion

-This tutorial has provided you with an introduction to how neural networks function, and explained how you can use them to perform image classification.
+This lesson has provided you with an introduction to how neural networks function, and explained how you can use them to perform image classification.
 I have purposefully kept the code and examples simple, but I encourage you to expand upon the code that you have used here.
 For instance, you could add loops that instruct a model to go through a folder of images and output the results into a CSV file which contains topics, or charts the themes of larger corpora.
 You could also investigate the limitations of the neural network to identify areas where it does not work.
 For example, what happens when you upload an abstract painting or something that isn't a painting at all?
 Exploring these weak points can lead to inspiration not only for academic but also creative work.

 One thing to keep in mind is that our model is biased towards our training data.
 In other words, while it may be helpful for categorizing the ArtUK images, it may not function as well when it comes to new data.

 While Teachable Machine and ml5.js provide a good starting point, this simplicity comes with a loss of flexibility.
 As mentioned earlier, you will likely want to switch to Python or R to do production-level machine learning.
 I recommend the _Programming Historian_'s tutorials on [Computer Vision for the Humanities](/en/lessons/computer-vision-deep-learning-pt1) and [Interrogating a National Narrative with Recurrent Neural Networks](/en/lessons/interrogating-national-narrative-gpt).
 Both include links to further resources which will help you to expand your knowledge.

 If you are interested in developing broader knowledge of ml5.js, or learning more about the concepts that underpin neural networks, I also recommend the following:

 - 3Blue1Brown has some wonderful videos that delve into the math of neural networks.
 3Blue1Brown, _Neural Networks_, [https://www.3blue1brown.com/topics/neural-networks](https://perma.cc/W9RL-4QQG).